Spatial Network Calculus: Toward Deterministic Wireless Networking: Deterministic Performance Guarantees with Heterogeneous Traffic

 We utilize a type II MHCPP, which is more practical for modeling CSMA protocols compared to type I. We will further explore the relationship between the mutually exclusive of the MHCPP and the regulations introduced in the previous section.

-In our analysis, we examine all links within large-scale wireless networks characterized by heterogeneous traffic.
-The locations of transmitters serving users with varying requirements are modeled as independent MHCPPs, thinned from PPPs with different hardcore distances.
-We assume that the retained links in the network are always active, enabling us to derive worst-case bounds without considering the impact of queuing.
+In our analysis, we examine all links within large-scale wireless networks characterized by multi-class traffic.
+The locations of transmitters are modeled as independent MHCPPs, thinned from PPPs with different hardcore distances.
+We assume that the retained links in the network are always active, enabling us to derive worst-case bounds without considering the impact of queueing.
 Our primary interest is whether we can guarantee the requirements of different classes of links through the introduction of regulations.